 YOU: Hello, friendly advisor, what is a reasonable expectation I should have for a long-term total return, before fees, for an all-equity portfolio?

-ADVISOR: (Just a little uppity) It is just a single, all-in, very competitive fee of 1%, which is a discounted rate because yadda yadda.
+ADVISOR: It is just a single, all-in, very competitive fee of 1.5%, which is a discounted rate because yadda yadda.

-YOU: So let me just summarize, I am paying total fees of 2.5%, and a reasonable total return is 8%.
+YOU: So, let me just summarize, I am paying total fees of 1.5%, and a reasonable expected return is 6.5%.